btc-vision/opnet-order-book/docs/Ticks.md

 ## Overview

-The **TickBitmap** is a critical data structure in the OP_NET order book system that enables efficient management and traversal of active price ticks.
+The **TickBitmapTest2** is a critical data structure in the OP_NET order book system that enables efficient management and traversal of active price ticks.
 It serves as a compact representation of which ticks (price levels) are initialized ( active) or uninitialized (inactive) without needing to store each tick explicitly.
 This design optimizes storage usage and computational efficiency, especially when dealing with a vast range of possible price levels.

 ---

-## Mathematical Operations and Algorithm Behind TickBitmap
+## Mathematical Operations and Algorithm Behind TickBitmapTest2

 ### 1. Bit Representation of Ticks